 “To win our first tournament of the semester at both the squad and individual level was incredibly meaningful for me and the team,” says Cooper.
 “The entire team has shown resiliency in competition.
 This tournament gives us excellent momentum going into our national tournament season in March.”

 Miller feels much the same way.
 “For me,” he says, “this win represents a lot of hard work and dedication from the entire team.
 What we've done so far would not be possible without much effort and sacrifice.”

 What’s remarkable is CU’s debate team accomplished all this without a coach.
 Matthew Moore, assistant professor of communication arts, stepped in as debate team manager this year, but the students have primarily carried themselves.
-In regard to Miller and Cooper’s win, Moore said, “I respect Mark and John not only as debaters but also as individuals who are spiritually focused and great team players.”
+In regard to Miller and Cooper’s win, Moore said, “I respect Mark and John not only as debaters but also as individuals who are great team players.”
 He goes on to say, “They want to win, but they don’t sacrifice graciousness to do so.”